CLSherrod/clsherrod.github.io/_pages/about.md

 published: true
 ---

-## A quieter way of living, working, and creating
+## Why I Write

-I write about living a fulfilling life — not because I studied it, but because I had to rebuild mine.
+I write about living a fulfilling life — not as an idea, but as something I had to rebuild for myself.

-I arrived here after building businesses, burning out, and realizing that success without clarity wasn’t success at all.

-For years, I chased the same things most people do — productivity, achievement, momentum.
-I built companies, worked long hours, and did what I thought I was supposed to do.
-On the outside, things looked fine.

-On the inside, something felt off.

-Eventually, I learned what many people only realize later in life:

-> **a full life isn’t built by doing more — it’s built by choosing better.**

-That realization changed everything.
+After years of building businesses and chasing the usual forms of success, I had to ask better questions about what actually makes a life feel worth living.

+This site is the result of that shift.

 ## Quick Facts